osbuild/osbuild-composer/image-types/rhel8/amazon-ec2.md

 EC2 uses Amazon Machine Images (AMIs) internally, which can only be created inside EC2.
-An image in a standard format (ova, vmdk, vhd/x, or raw) must be imported from S3 storage. *osbuild-composer* generates this image type in the VHDX format, because it is fairly modern, widely used, and uses less space than RAW images.
+An image in a standard format (ova, vmdk, vhd/x, or raw) must be imported from S3 storage. *osbuild-composer* generates this image type in the RAW format for the best compatibility with AWS.

-This image is availble for `x86_64` and `aarch64`, because those are the only architectures available in EC2.
+This image is available for `x86_64` and `aarch64`, because those are the only architectures available in EC2.

 EC2 doesn't require any specialized firmware.
 Thus, in order to keep the